 - Designed to have a gentle stream of hot air so as not to blow the embossing powder around

-- Has a small, defined airflow ensuring that hot air is well targeted.
+- It has a small, defined airflow ensuring that hot air is well-targeted.
 This avoids other areas of the paper or card getting heated unnecessarily

 - Specifically designed to be repeatedly switched on and off for several small projects